sidney/ansel/src/tests/benchmark/README.txt

 In the simplest invocation, you can run the program directly from the top-level directory of your darktable source hierarchy:

-   src/tests/benchmark/darktable-bench
+   src/tests/benchmark/ansel-bench

-This will then run the default sidecar (v3.6) on the default image (mire1.cr2 from the integration test suite) using the darktable-cli in the build directory, or the darktable-cli on your search path.
+This will then run the default sidecar (v3.6) on the default image (mire1.cr2 from the integration test suite) using the ansel-cli in the build directory, or the ansel-cli on your search path.

 The following commandline options are available: